uzair-123/8-PUZZLE-SOLVER-ON-C-2ND-SEMESTER-PROJECT-/README.md

 After opening the solver program,
 Give input of 9 tiles from 1 to 8 , and 0 for empty tile.

+After input given , this program solves the puzzle, and show total number of steps , and also show each step configuration.